Nelson Mandela was the shining example of grace and dignity on this...

 Except for good cause shown, the failure of a student to attend the hearing will be deemed a withdrawal of the request for a hearing.
 For special reasons out of the ordinary, the Dean of Students or the panel chairman may grant a postponement of a scheduled hearing if a request for postponement, supported by good cause, is received twenty-four hours prior to the time of the hearing.
 Either may, for good cause shown, grant a new hearing or the reopening of a hearing.
 Except for applications made during a hearing, all such requests shall be filed with the Dean of Students.

-If, in the judgment of the Dean of Students or the Vice President for Enrollment & Student Affairs, a student is prejudiced by the University’s failure to do or complete a procedure required under this code, appropriate corrective measures may be directed by the Dean or the Vice President at any stage of the proceedings.
+If, in the judgment of the Dean of Students or the Provost, a student is prejudiced by the University’s failure to do or complete a procedure required under this code, appropriate corrective measures may be directed by the Dean or the Provost at any stage of the proceedings.
 Such procedural error will not invalidate the proceeding or disposition.
 The proceedings of a hearing panel will not be invalid by reason of a defective mechanical recording of the proceeding.

 V. Appeal Procedures

-A student who is found guilty of misconduct under the provisions of this code by the Dean of Students or a hearing panel or who has interim sanctions placed against him or her by the Dean of Students may appeal the determination and sanctions imposed to the Vice President for Enrollment & Student Affairs.
+A student who is found guilty of misconduct under the provisions of this code by the Dean of Students or a hearing panel or who has interim sanctions placed against him or her by the Dean of Students may appeal the determination and sanctions imposed to the Provost.

 - An appeal from the findings of a hearing panel or sanctions imposed by the Dean of Students shall be taken by filing a statement of appeal with the Dean of Students not later than ten days after receipt of the Dean of Students notification of the findings and sanctions.